creative-commoners/testrepo/docs/index.md

 * Post comments on a blog or blog post (frontend)
 * In the CMS, check that you can approve, spam or delete comments that have been posted on a page
 * Upload a featured image onto a blog post, publish the post and ensure that the image has also been published
+* Assign a specific author access to a blog, and check that the user can only access that blog

 ### Content blocks